mbaechler/james-project/src/adr/0019-polyglot-strategy.md

 * Coroutine for handling high-performance IOs

 Cons:
+* No prior experience in the current active commiters
 * Lack of some FP constructs like proper Pattern Matching, persistent collections
 * Despite progress done by Arrow, Kotlin community aims mostly at writing "better Java"